Open Travel Guide

 Pico Cão Grande

 The iconic Great Dog Peak is a stunning 663-meter volcanic plug that towers above the rainforest like a giant stone needle.
-This hardened column of magma is São Tomé's most photographed landmark and a paradise for rock climbers and nature photographers.
+This hardened column of magma is São Tomé's most photographed landmark and exceptional territory for rock climbers and nature photographers.
 The hike to its base offers spectacular views through dense jungle.

 Baía das Agulhas (Bay of Needles)